Veronica Guerin (film)

+Veronica Guerin was released in Ireland on 11 July and in the United States on 17 October.
+Grossing $9.4 million at the box office against a budget of $17 million, the film received mixed reviews from critics.
+Blanchett received a Golden Globe Award for Best Actress nomination.

 Plot

-Veronica Guerin, a crime reporter for the Sunday Independent, becomes aware of how much Dublin's illegal drug trade is encroaching upon the lives of its working class, especially the children, and vows to expose the men responsible.
+Veronica Guerin, a neophyte crime reporter for the Sunday Independent, becomes aware of how much Dublin's illegal drug trade is encroaching upon the lives of its working class, especially the children, and vows to expose the men responsible.

-Guerin begins by interviewing the pre-pubescent addicts who shoot up on the street or in abandoned buildings in the housing estates.
-Her investigation leads her to major suppliers and John Traynor, a notable source of information about the criminal underworld.
-Traynor is willing to assist her to an extent but is not above misleading her in order to protect himself from nefarious drug lord John Gilligan.
-To steer her away from Gilligan, Traynor suggests Gerry Hutch, a criminal known as The Monk, is in charge of the operation.
-Guerin pursues Hutch and discovers he is not involved.
+Guerin begins by interviewing the pre-pubescent addicts who "shoot up" on the street or in abandoned sections of the Dublin housing estates.
+Her investigation requires her to establish a relationship with trafficker John Traynor, who provides her with a great deal of information about the criminal underworld.
+Traynor is willing to assist Guerin but is not above misleading her in order to protect himself from Dublin mob boss John Gilligan.
+Notably, he manages to convince her that Gilligan's rival Gerry Hutch, a gangster known as "The Monk", is running heroin.
+Guerin pursues Hutch, wasting time and resources before discovering that he has no involvement in drugs.

-As Guerin nears the truth, she and her family become targets.
-A bullet fired through a window in her home as a warning fails to stop her.
-She is then shot in the leg, and her young son Cathal is threatened.
-Her husband Graham, mother Bernie, and brother Jimmy implore her to stop, but when Guerin confronts Gilligan at his home and is savagely beaten, she becomes more determined to expose him.
-Rather than press charges, which would necessitate her removal from the story, she forges ahead with the investigation.
+Guerin and her family soon become targets: a bullet is fired through their window and Guerin is shot in the leg by a gunman on her own doorstep.
+Despite being urged by her loved ones to halt the investigation, Guerin personally confronts Gilligan and is harshly beaten, with Gilligan threatening to rape and kill her son if she doesn't back off.
+Rather than press charges, which would necessitate her removal from the story, Guerin forges ahead with the investigation.

 On 26 June 1996, Guerin appears in court to respond to parking tickets and speeding penalties that she had ignored.
 She is given a nominal fine of IR£100.
-En route home she calls her mother and then her husband to report the good news.
-She is speaking to her office while stopped at traffic light on the Naas Dual Carriageway when two men riding a motorcycle pull up beside her.
+En route home, she calls her mother and then her husband to report the good news.
+She is speaking to her office while stopped at a traffic light on the Naas Dual Carriageway when two men riding a motorcycle pull up beside her.
 The driver breaks the window of her car and shoots her six times.
 The two flee and dispose of the bike and gun in a nearby canal.

 Guerin is mourned by her family, friends, associates and the country.
-Her violent death results in the establishment of the Criminal Assets Bureau, and Gilligan, along with several of his henchmen, are tried and sentenced to lengthy prison terms.
+Her violent death results in the establishment of the Criminal Assets Bureau, and Gilligan, along with several of his men, are tried and sentenced to lengthy prison terms.
 The epilogue states that "Veronica Guerin's writing turned the tide in the drug war.
 Her murder galvanised Ireland into action.
 Thousands of people took to the streets in weekly anti-drug marches, which drove the dealers out of Dublin and forced the drug barons underground.
 Within a week of her death, in an emergency session of the Parliament, the Government altered the Constitution of the Republic of Ireland to allow the High Court to freeze the assets of suspected drug barons."